Showing posts with label Jessica Tandy. Show all posts

 Although easy to forget now, but one of the major selling points of Still of the Night in 1982 was that it was one of the rare thrillers made for grown-ups.
 In a marketplace flooded by horror sequels, teen slasher flicks, and sleazy erotic thrillers, Still of the Night's promise of a return to the classic suspense thriller shone like a beacon.

 I'd been a Meryl Streep fan since The Seduction of Joe Tynan, so the idea of my favorite actress appearing in one of my favorite film genres was irresistible.
 In assessing her take on the Hitchcock blonde, here again, it must be said, objectivity is not likely to rear its head.
 I'm crazy about her in this movie.
 She's just so marvelous to watch.
-I just wish her role were better written.
+I just wish her role had been written better.

 Roy Scheider, perhaps one of the last of the grown-man actors Hollywood favored before switching to its current taste for superannuated frat boys, is also very good here.
 But again, his character is underserved by the screenplay, resulting in his chemistry with Streep being more muted than it should be for a film dubbed a romantic thriller.